Blogs

 • Raising Awareness

-Many sailors, divers, and tourism professionals work primarily in coastal areas and may not fully realise the crucial role the high seas play in maintaining ocean health.
-The Treaty helps communicate a simple message: what happens far offshore affects biodiversity, climate stability, fisheries, and livelihoods, including in our own seas.
+Many sailors, divers, and tourism professionals work primarily in coastal areas and may not fully realise the important role the high seas play in maintaining ocean health.
+The Treaty helps communicate a simple message: what happens far offshore affects everything: biodiversity, climate stability, fisheries, and livelihoods, including in our own seas.

 • Linking Local and Global Action